 Below the top graph, you’ll also see these metrics in the overview report:

-The second report you can view in the MonsterInsights dashboard is the Publishers Report.
-There you’ll find your top landing pages, top outbound links, top affiliate links, top download links, demographics, scroll depth, and interest categories in this report.
+The next report section you can view in the MonsterInsights dashboard is the Publishers section.
+There, you’ll find your top landing pages, top outbound links, top affiliate links, top download links, demographics, scroll depth, top countries and regions, all of your top most-visited pages with extra details, and interest categories in these reports.

 Search Console Report

-The fourth report is the Search Console Report where you can view the top search queries your users use on search engines to find your site.
+The fourth report tab is the Search Console report where you can view the top search queries your users use on search engines to find your site.

 Learn more about connecting MonsterInsights and Google Search Console.